zooko/smalloc/README.md

   that works only platforms with larger (than 48-bit) virtual memory addresses and offers these advantages.
 TODO: make an even simpler smalloc ("ssmalloc"??) for 5-level-page-table systems.

+* try again to get the cpu number, at least on non macOS, instead of the thread-local "threadnum" variable :-) Also try again with Rust threadid

 * Rewrite it in Zig. :-)

 * make it so you can use the 8-byte slots (size class 3) when you're using only Rust code (not using